ayenack29/Proton-Drive-Secure-Encrypted-Archiver/README.md

 4, Provide your private GPG Passphrase into the box and click Start Restore.
 The script downloads the package, decrypts it locally in temporary memory, and unpacks the target directories completely clean.

-Please go to releases for the tutorial and info, pictures of the app etc here> [Download Proton Professional Backup v3.0]()
+Please go to releases for the tutorial and info, pictures of the app etc.

 Note: I only provide my app here, any other download is unathorised and you should be careful.